 Assessment of the Core Curriculum

-The University of Nevada, Reno's competencies-based Core Curriculum trains students in communication, quantitative reasoning, methods of inquiry, critical and creative thinking, as well as integration, synthesis and application of knowledge.
-It is also integrated into each major, so that the knowledge and skills described in the 14 Core Objectives can be developed throughout a student's progress towards an undergraduate degree.
+The University of Nevada, Reno's competencies-based Core Curriculum trains students in communication, quantitative reasoning, methods of inquiry, critical and creative thinking, as well as integration, synthesis, and application of knowledge.
+The Core Curriculum is integrated into each major, so that the knowledge and skills established in the 14 Core Objectives can be developed throughout a student's progress towards an undergraduate degree.

 The Process of Core Assessment